johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 I doubt this would be of any use to someone raised in the UK.
 Much of what I would say here would be obvious or second nature.
 But lots of things weren't obvious to me as an American and therefore a foreigner unfamiliar with the British countryside.

-As an example right at the outset, compare the words "hiking" and "walking".
+As an example right at the outset, compare the words "hiking" and "walking."
 In the US we use the word "hike" a lot.
 My impression is that "hiking" is not the usual term in England.
-Instead one refers to "walking".
+Instead one refers to "walking."
 In America, "walking" implies a short ramble.
 In the UK one has the hard-core [Long Distance Walkers Association](https://www.ldwa.org.uk/).
 Their idea of a good time starts with about 50 miles in a day.
 Or a more human-scaled example would be [The Walking Englishman](https://www.walkingenglishman.com/) web site, a great source of information.
-In these notes and tips I will try to use English terminology (based on my imperfect knowledge) and so I will refer to "walking" rather than "hiking".
+In these notes and tips I will try to use English terminology (based on my imperfect knowledge) and so I will refer to "walking" rather than "hiking."

 ### Why Walking in Britain